-He was extraordinarily friendly and kept grinning from ear to ear at me.
-He spoke enough English to let me know it was OK for me to take pictures, and he understood enough to learn that I’m from Texas.
-He kept asking if I wanted a picture of him (of course I did!), and he was happy to pose for my camera.
+My new friend was extraordinarily happy and his grin stretched from ear to ear.
+He spoke enough broken English to let me know it was OK to take pictures.
+I managed to let him know I'd traveled from Texas.
+He kept asking if I wanted a picture of him (of course!) and was happy to pose for my camera.

 He's the only person I tipped during this particular trip, because I preferred to observe everyone else from afar.
 He didn't request money, but I offered since he posed so willingly.

 I never got around to inquiring about what was in that baggie in his hand or if it contributed to his good mood, but he was definitely a chatty guy.

 The majority of my photos are of rice paddies situated along a small road between the Kamandalu Resort and Viceroy Bali.
 Even though the field workers all carried machetes, I walked to the paddies by myself and felt 100% safe.
 With other hotel guests and locals wandering around, you won't feel as if you're in any danger.